 The number of lost dogs and veterinary emergency visits sky-rocket (no pun intended) around the 4th of July.
 Make sure your dog has a collar and ID tag as well as a microchip that is registered to your current residence.
 If worst case scenario happens, this can help your dog get returned.
 If you find a dog, even one who looks a fright, work to find the owner.
 Even a few days lost can make a beloved dog look horribly neglected.

 Work to prevent issues before they begin.
-Using sound effects CD and websites, you can make the sounds of fireworks and storms part of your socializing protocol.
+Using sound effects CD, apps and websites, you can make the sounds of fireworks and storms part of your socializing protocol.
+It is amazing what you can find for sound effects on YouTube!
 Play the sounds softly while you play with and feed your puppy.
 Socializing is not just seeing new things but also hearing them!

-You can find sound effects on-line, there are great downloadable apps, or sound effects on CDs.
 Do not flood or let a trainer flood (saturate) your dog with the scary stuff.
 Flooding is exposing an animal to a constant barrage of the scary thing hoping the critter will realize he is being silly and snap out of his fears.
 This rarely works and can make things a LOT worse.
+If the dog stops responding it may be because he has shut down and is truly not accepting of it.
+Never mistake stillness for a dog being fine.
 Make sure the trainer you choose knows how to use counter conditioning and desensitizing.
 It is important to do many short sessions a day when it is light and dark outside.

 Yes, fireworks, thunderstorms and military base sounds can be scary for our dogs, but there is a lot we can do to help them through.